What is Cystadane?

-Betaine is used to reduce homocysteine levels in people with a genetic condition called homocystinuria, in which the amino acid builds up in the body.
-Betaine is not a cure for homocysteinuria.
+Cystadane is used to reduce homocysteine levels in people with a genetic condition called homocystinuria, in which the amino acid builds up in the body.
+This medicine is not a cure for homocysteinuria.

 Follow all directions on your medicine label and package.
 Tell each of your healthcare providers about all your medical conditions, allergies, and all medicines you use.

-To make sure you can safely take betaine, tell your doctor about all of your medical conditions.
+To make sure you can safely take Cystadane, tell your doctor about all of your medical conditions.

 Gently shake the powder medicine bottle before measuring your dose.
-To get the correct dose, use the measuring scoop provided with this medicine.
+To get the correct dose, use the measuring scoop provided with Cystadane.

-Mix betaine powder with 4 to 6 ounces of water, juice, milk, infant formula, or soft food.
+Mix Cystadane powder with 4 to 6 ounces of water, juice, milk, infant formula, or soft food.
 Swallow the mixture right away without chewing.
 Do not save for later use.

-Store betaine powder at room temperature away from moisture and heat.
+Store Cystadane powder at room temperature away from moisture and heat.
+Keep the bottle tightly closed when not in use.

 What happens if I miss a dose?